syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ### Modify the exiting fallback fonts

-The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a PowerPoint presentation to Image.
+The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a PowerPoint presentation to an Image.

 {% tabs %}